 The textbook definition of marketing is “the action or business of promoting and selling products or services, including market research and advertising.”
-Most people associate marketing with the arts only, but in truth, it also has quite a lot of scientific aspects involved!
+Most people associate marketing with the arts, but the reality is marketing involves quite a bit of scientific aspects.

 In recent times, brands have been able to use video experiments to get much better insights.
 Video experiments are a great tool for testing.
-They help with key metrics like purchase intent, awareness and consideration in that the impact of formats, creativity and audiences are measured out.
+They help with key metrics like purchase intent, awareness and consideration because the impact of formats, creativity and audiences are all measured out.

 Read on to learn more about 3 experiments you can do with your brand strategy: